-- · the Internet, at the address provided on the Notice; - · telephone, using the toll-free number listed on the Notice; - following the instructions on the Notice to request a paper copy of the proxy card and proxy materials and then marking, signing, dating and returning each proxy card in the postage-paid envelope provided: or

-· attending the Annual Meeting and voting your shares in person.
+- · the Internet, at the address provided on the Notice; - telephone, using the toll-free number listed on the Notice; - following the instructions on the Notice to request a paper copy of the proxy card and proxy materials and then marking, signing, dating and returning each proxy card in the postage-paid envelope provided; or ii | WESCO International, Inc. - 2016 Proxy Statement attending the Annual Meeting and voting your shares in person.

-The deadline for voting by Internet or telephone is 11:59 p.m., E.D.T., on Wednesday, May 27, 2015.
+The deadline for voting by Internet or telephone is 11:59 p.m., E.D.T., on Wednesday, May 25, 2016.